 If you were serving as a full-time magistrate on July 1, 2010, you had until Oct.
 1, 2010 to elect the 1985 JRS.
 All full-time magistrates who began service after July 1, 2010, are members of the 1985 JRS.

 As of Oct.
 1, 1989, in accordance with Section 414(h) of the Internal Revenue Service Code, the state of Indiana began to pay the 6 percent contributions for judges who started service after Aug.
 31, 1985.
-Judges’ salaries were reduced by 6 percent to fund the state contributions.
-The contributions are not taxed until paid as a distribution or monthly benefit.
+Judges’ salaries were reduced by 6 percent to fund the state contributions which are not taxed until paid as a distribution or monthly benefit.

 The interest rate for employees will be set at least annually when crediting interest on employee contribution accounts.
 If you are an active member, your interest will be credited, at least annually, based on the prior fiscal year end balance.